The health effects caused by air pollutants may range from:

 Below is information as it was from 2008 onwards when this website started.

-Information may have been removed from the EPA website under their '3 year old rule.'
+Information may have been removed from the EPA website under their '3 year old rule.'.

 Small-scale 'waste-removal' burning.